Skip to content

 Cigar City Generators

-When Duke Energy goes dark — Helene’s surge, Milton’s wind, a summer thunderstorm — your home keeps its power.
-We connect Palm Harbor homeowners with a vetted, licensed local installer who knows the county process, our flood maps, and our Gulf-facing wind code.
+When a limb takes down a Duke Energy line, your home keeps its power.
+We connect Palm Harbor homeowners with a vetted, licensed local installer who knows the county permit process, our wooded canopy, and the flood maps around Lake Tarpon and the coast.

 Vetted local installer Storm-tested systems Free, no-pressure quotes